 - (i) Were the replacements the same shape and type as the ones you replaced?
-Yes - Did this work involve any changes to the window or door openings?
-No - (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):
+No - (ii) Did this work involve any changes to the window or door openings?
+Yes - (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):